Kingerthanu/CPP_CellularAutomata_pt2_Synapses/README.md

   Each Cell Is Delegated Its Inherit Capabilites In The Array, As In Ability To Draw Themselves, Override Their Color Or Buffer Data, React/Think To Their Neighboring Cells (For Game Of Life) And Die/Revive Themselves Accordingly.

-  In This Iteration Of Our Program, Our React/Think Function Has The Ruleset Of:<br>
+  In This Iteration Of Our Program, Our React/Think Function Has The Ruleset Of:

   &emsp;- If Dead, if there is 2 alive neighbors we have a 50% chance of turning on (becoming alive).

   &emsp;- Else If Dead, Stay Dead :/

   &emsp;- If Alive, if we have 2 alive neighbors we die.

   &emsp;- Else If Alive, Stay Alive :D

 ----------------------------------------------